Bang1338/strawpng/README.md

 - This is why recently any Strawpage site don't receive drawing gimmick (idk since when)
 - StrawPNG will continue after Strawpage v3.
 It will be almost auto and recode in C# (or stick with Python)

+### Update
+- Since May 5th 2025, osman improved the obfuscation and used Websocket instead of POST.

 <h1 align="center">
 StrawPNG
 </h1>